 While it’s never easy to be without a job, it can be particularly challenging during the holidays.
-Don’t let this time of year or your current employment situation get you down!
-Here are some tips for surviving the holiday season and gearing your job search up for success.
+But it’s the most wonderful time of the year!
+Don’t let your employment situation get you down.
+Here are some tips to help you survive the holiday season by gearing up for job-search success.

-There’s no time like the present to give your resume a thorough overhaul.
-Even if you are employed, it’s a great idea to update your resume annually and since the holiday season is usually slow, it’s the perfect time for resume housekeeping.
-Make sure your resume is formatted in a contemporary fashion and contains your latest employment accomplishments.
-If you’ve been sending your resume out for some time with no response, it probably needs a tune-up.
-There are great resources online to give you an idea of how your resume should look, and if writing one is not your strong suit, consider investing in a professional writer.
+Even if you are employed, it’s a great idea to update your resume annually, and there’s no time like the present to give it a thorough overhaul.
+Since the holiday season is usually slow, it’s the perfect time for some resume housekeeping.
+Make sure your resume is formatted correctly and contains your latest employment accomplishments.
+If you’ve been sending your resume out for some time with no response, that’s a good sign that it probably needs a tune-up.
+There are great resources online to give you an idea of how your resume should look, and if writing one is not your strong suit, consider investing in a professional resume writer.

-The good thing about an end of year slowdown is that hiring managers are available to talk to you.
-Find out who they are and ask for an appointment.
+The good thing about an end of year slowdown in the workforce is that hiring managers have more availability to talk to you.
+Find the important people in your target companies and ask for appointments.
 This can be accomplished by leveraging your network or contacting the company directly.
-Even if the employer is not hiring until after the new year, he or she is more likely to remember you.
+Even if the employer is not hiring until after the new year, a meeting will make them more likely to remember you when the time comes.